qawolf/qawolf/docs/docs/change_input_values.md

 });
 ```

 However, you may want to change this input value to something else.
-The simplest way to do this is to change the second argument to [`browser.type`](api/browser/type) in the test code from the value you originally typed to your desired value:
+The simplest way to do this is to change the second argument to [`browser.type`](api/browser/type) from the value you originally typed to your desired value:

 ```js
 it('can type into "What needs to be done?" input', async () => {